joelgraff/macproupgrade/README.md

 # Updating the firmware

-There are two things which are required:  The firmware itself (available in this repo or on Apple's support site) and the upgrade tool, also included in this repo.
+There are two things which are required:  The firmware itself, which is available in this repo as well as Apple's support site for the time being, and the upgrade tool, also included in this repo.
 Copy them to the Mac Pro desktop for convenience.
 Extract the Upgrade Tool zip to the desktop.
+See the (Links) for links to the firmware from Apple's website and other useful resources.

 ## The "B00" Firmware Upgrade